Witbank: Name change

-On 3 March 2006, Witbank was officially renamed to Emalahleni, meaning place of coal matching the name of the municipality that contains it.
+On 3 March 2006, Witbank was officially renamed to eMalahleni, meaning place of coal matching the name of the municipality that contains it.
 A large number of signs to the town have already changed, but many still remain.
-Some landmarks bearing the name Witbank have remained, while others (such as the Witbank/Emalahleni dam) have been renamed.
+Some landmarks bearing the name Witbank have remained, while others (such as the Witbank/eMalahleni dam) have been renamed.

 Despite attempts by governing bodies to establish the use of the name, Emalahleni, for the city as well as for the district, locals still tend to call the city by its original name.
 Similarly to the anglicised pronunciation of Johannesburg, English-speaking residents pronounce the name as “wit•bank” and not as “vit•bunk” as in the original Afrikaans pronunciation, nor as “vit•bank” as English-speaking visitors are prone to say.

+Climate

 Transport

 Witbank is located along the railway line linking Pretoria to Maputo and for many years served as the transport gateway to the Mozambiquean port.
 In recent years, this line has been under frequent threat of collapse due to underground coal fires in disused mines in the area.

-Two national highways, the N4 from Pretoria and the N12 from Johannesburg, converge at Witbank and then continue to Komatipoort, on the border of Mozambique.
+Two national highways, the N4 from Pretoria and the N12 from Johannesburg, converge in eMalahleni and then continue to Komatipoort, on the border of Mozambique.
 Together, these routes form the Maputo Corridor, a strategically important alternative to the South African ports of Richards Bay and Durban on the Indian Ocean shores of the country.